PRETTY ~ LIES: Challenging the Skin Deep Notion of ‘Beauty Privilege’

 Women aren’t the only ones caught in the beauty myth booby trap; many men have been ensnared to think that the way a woman looks is going to bring them a certain level of happiness, status, fulfillment and satisfaction, yet they find themselves still looking as if there is something they’re missing, something better – when often what they’re ‘missing’ isn’t missing at all.
 It’s right in front of them, but they are too distracted looking for their next fix.
 I’ve seen many men in this feeble scenario and it is heart-breaking.

 It’s simple sociology (the reason I don’t believe this is biologically-driven is because it leads to all sorts of incompatibilities and there is nothing “natural” about the contrived beauty that has become the standard and desired): the culture and the media conditions, programs and entitles men to want something “more” and different – confusing stimulus with satisfaction.
 It conditions women to strive towards unrealistic, if not unhealthy ideals to please those men or societal ‘norms.’
 Although over time they may start to think they’re doing it for themselves, because they are now looking at themselves through another’s lens (“the male gaze”).
-Both genders then over-value and over-emphasize female looks in a way that is leaving both dissatisfied.
+Both sexes then over-value and over-emphasize female looks in a way that is leaving both dissatisfied.
 I call this the Futility Model and it’s actually a brilliant business model.
 It keeps people consuming and trying, and spending and wasting…and at the end of the day, nobody is fulfilled and are often left feeling estranged.

 We are playing smoke in our own mirrors